-- 59. Some survivors were subjected to lengthy periods of solitary confinement.
-Where those periods of solitary confinement were imposed as punishment, they were inconsistent with human dignity.
-This was particularly so when the conditions in solitary confinement were poor, and where children, young people and adults in care subject to solitary confinement, were deprived of access to education or other activities.
-Even taking into account differing understandings about solitary confinement over the Inquiry period, those in charge should have understood that putting children, young people and adults in care in solitary confinement for long periods as a disciplinary measure was wrong (note that the Residential Social Workers Manual 1975 referred to the possibility of using "secure facilities as punishment" in "certain cases of absconding or serious and persistent misbehaviour"). - 60.
-From 1986 confinement of any duration for the purposes of punishment in children's residences was not permitted.
-From December 1990, solitary confinement as a disciplinary measure for detained children and young people under 18 years of age breached the United Nations Rules for the Protection of Juveniles Deprived of their Liberty. - 61.
-The routine use of solitary confinement on arrival in some settings, such as Epuni Boys' Home in Te Awa Kairangi ki Tai Lower Hutt, Kingslea Girls' Home in Ōtautahi Christchurch and Ōwairaka Boys' Home in Tāmaki Makaurau Auckland was humiliating and degrading and therefore inconsistent with their human right to be treated with dignity.
-It also breached the Residential Social Workers Manual 1975, which stated that secure facilities could be used directly on admission where "elements of an emergency or disturbance or difficult behaviour" were involved, but that "[u]nder no circumstances is it an acceptable procedure for all new admissions to be admitted direct to secure facilities," and was apparently inconsistent with the regulatory framework in place subsequently for residences. - 62.
+- Some survivors were subjected to lengthy periods of solitary confinement.31 Where those periods of solitary confinement were imposed as punishment, they were inconsistent with human dignity.
+This was particularly so when the conditions in solitary confinement were poor, and where children, young people and adults in care subject to it were deprived of access to education or other activities.
+Even taking into account differing understandings about solitary confinement over the Inquiry period, those in charge should have understood that putting them in solitary confinement for long periods as a disciplinary measure was wrong (note that the Residential Social Workers Manual 1975 referred to the possibility of using "secure facilities as punishment" in "certain cases of absconding or serious and persistent misbehaviour").32 - 60.
+From 1986 confinement of any duration for the purposes of punishment in children's residences was not permitted.33 From December 1990, solitary confinement as a disciplinary measure for detained children and young people under 18 years of age breached the United Nations Rules for the Protection of Juveniles Deprived of their Liberty.34 - The routine use of solitary confinement on arrival in some settings, such as Epuni Boys' Home in Te Awa Kairangi ki Tai Lower Hutt, Kingslea Girls' Home in Ōtautahi Christchurch and Ōwairaka Boys' Home in Tāmaki Makaurau Auckland was inconsistent with their dignity.
+It also breached the Residential Social Workers Manual 1975, which stated that secure facilities could be used directly on admission where "elements of an emergency or disturbance or difficult behaviour" were involved, but that "[u]nder no circumstances is it an acceptable procedure for all new admissions to be admitted direct to secure facilities," 35 and was apparently inconsistent with the regulatory framework in place subsequently for residences.
+36 - 62.
 While solitary confinement might have been occasionally justified by health and safety reasons or the risk of running away, it should only have occurred after all reasonable alternatives had been considered.
 Once imposed, everything possible should have been done to ensure that any period of confinement remained limited, and that the conditions of detention should have been consistent with human dignity.